drostron/slamdata-docs/source/developers-guide.rst

   with the copied value.
 This should be in the section directly below ``<!-- SLAMDATA SNIPPET 2 -->``.

-One important piece to note here is that the example **report1.html** file is formatted with some CSS and <div> tags already.
+One important point to note here is that the example **report1.html** file is formatted with some CSS and <div> tags already.
 In your own application you can either paste the entire line of code that SlamData provides, or create your own <div> tag and programmatically insert the id as we did in this example.